eggjs/egg-schedule/README.md

 ### Customize directory

-If you want to put schedule code in other directory, you can use this config.
+If you want to add additional schedule directories, you can use this config.

 ```js
 // config/config.default.js